George-R-Heath/NanoLocz/docs/area_analysis.md

 title: Area Analysis
 ---

-# Area Analysis
+# Area Analysis  (In Progress)

-This section explains area analysis in NanoLocz.
+This section will explain area analysis in NanoLocz.